 Nowadays, many prefer to learn through other channels than those made available by their company.
-They are getting more and more content on Youtube, articles, podcasts, webinars…
+They are getting more and more content on Youtube or from articles, podcasts, webinars…

-They tend to prefer shorter, more frequent content, which solves a given problem at a specific moment in a “just in time” logic.
+They tend to prefer shorter, more frequent content, which solves a given problem at a specific moment in a “just in time” approach.

 Content that they can consume on their way to work or, more generally, when they have some free time and which contributes to the acquisition or reinforcement of skills.

 When someone reads newspaper articles in the morning or listens to a podcast while driving, this is not formation (training), but rather it is information.

 The same applies to corporate training.
 When we speak of a learning culture in a company, we could be tempted to say that we are training without even knowing it.